 Practicum objectives correspond to the sequence of clinical courses.
 The goal of the sequence is to provide a systematic and cumulative approach to: (1) acquiring and rehearsing the core assessment and intervention skills: (2) developing knowledge and application of ethical and professional behaviors; (3) developing cultural awareness and competency expected of a general clinical practitioner.
+Training in ethics and multicultural competence are emphasized throughout the practicum sequence.

 For example, in the first semester, clinical courses include psychopathology and intellectual assessment.
 Practicum in the second semester allows the student to gain experiences in conducting, scoring, and interpreting intellectual assessments.
 In the second semester, students take a course in assessment of personality and individual differences.
 In the summer of the first year, students continue in assessment practica and conduct personality assessments and gain experience in writing integrated reports.
-Students complete a yearlong therapy practicum in the 2nd year.
+Students complete a year-long therapy practicum in the 2nd year.
 Cognitive Behavior Therapy and Empirically Supported Therapies complement these experiences.

-At the end of the first two years' sequence, the student is prepared to refine and extend those skills in an advanced clinical training practicum in Year 3 where the student spends a minimum of 16 hours each week in a clinical setting.
-In Year 4 the student continues in clinical training, but the hours may vary up to 20 hours per week.
+At the end of the first two years' sequence, the student is prepared to refine and extend those skills in an advanced clinical training practicum in Year 3 where the student spends 16-20 hours each week in a clinical setting.
+In Year 4, the student continues in clinical training, but the hours may vary from 8 - 20 hours per week.
 In Year 5, the student typically completes training in a clinical internship.